LUKITA-TEAM/Lukita-ML/Lukita Model Research/README.md

 # Lukita-ML

 ## About The Models Research
-  - We developed model using CNN, Pre-training models such as VGG16, MobileNet, ResNet50.
+  - We developed model using CNN and Pre-training models such as VGG16, MobileNet, ResNet50.